MissouriMRR/Simulation-2023/README.md

         }
         ```

+AirSim comes with a test project called Blocks.
+It is located in your AirSim folder at `\AirSim\Unreal\Environments\Blocks\Blocks.uproject`

 ## Running Python Code

 Make sure to complete all [installation and setup](#installation-and-environment-setup) steps before attempting to run code.

-1. Open your AirSim Unreal Engine project and run `poetry shell` from this repository's root
+1. Open your AirSim Unreal Engine project
+2. Open a terminal and rnavigate to the root of your cloned repository.
+Then, run `poetry shell`
     - This will activate a virtual environment outfitted with the necessary dependencies need to interact with the simulation with Python.
-2. Start the Unreal Engine simulation using the editor's `Play` button
+3. Start the Unreal Engine simulation using the editor's `Play` button
-3. Start the PX4 and MavSDK servers by running `\scripts\servers.ps1`
+4. Start the PX4 and MavSDK servers by running `\scripts\servers.ps1`
-4. Run your code!
+5. Run your code!

 Whenever you want to rerun code, you must
 - stop the Unreal Simulation
 - close the PX4 and MavSDK PowerShell instances
-- repeat steps 2-4 in the above guide
+- repeat steps 3-5 in the above guide

 When finished running code, run `exit` to exit your Poetry virtual environment.